 Calaveras County Sheriff has an active Reserves Program.
 The purpose of this organization is to assist and render volunteer peace officer services to the Sheriff’s Department when such assistance is essential to public welfare and safety.
 Participation in the program mainly entails voluntary service with some paid compensation for special events.

 Each year, Reserve Deputies collectively volunteer more than 3,139 hours of service.
-That is at a cost of ‘ZERO’ dollars to the tax payers of Calaveras County!
+That is at a cost of ‘ZERO’ dollars to the tax payers of Calaveras County.
 All of the Reserve Deputies, assisting in public safety, are volunteers that donate their time to make certain that the public can attend local functions and events safely.

 The Reserve Program is comprised of members that are utilized to supplement the Sheriff’s Office law enforcement manpower.
 Like full-time deputies, Reserve Deputies are trained and duly sworn law enforcement personnel.
 Since Reserve Deputies have the same powers of arrest as full-time deputies, they are required by law to meet the same hiring, background, medical and psychological standards as full-time deputies.
 Level I Reserve deputies perform a total of sixteen (16) hours of participation per calendar month.
-All Level II Reserve deputies must perform a total of eight (8) hours of participation per calendar month.
-Members of the Reserve Program meet regularly on a monthly basis as well as participate in ongoing perishable skills trainings.
+Level II Reserve deputies perform a total of eight (8) hours of participation per calendar month.
+Members of the Reserve Program meet on a monthly basis as well as participate in ongoing perishable skills trainings.

 Membership in the Sheriff’s Reserves is restricted to persons that:

 - Are U.S. citizens of good standing and reputation